BUEC500C1/api-design-zhou-1/README.md

 import weatherAPI
 ```

-## register an API key of Open Weather
+## Register an API key of Open Weather
 Click this website https://openweathermap.org/ for more infomation.
 Open my weatherAPI.py, use your API code to replace mine:
 ```